-Also more metal ions were left unadsorbed in the solution due to saturation of the binding sites.
-This indicates that energetically less favorable sites became involved with the increasing of ion concentration in the aqueous solution [41].
+Also, more metal ions were left unabsorbed in the solution due to saturation of the binding sites.
+This indicates that energetically (less) favorable sites became involved with the increasing of ion concentration in the aqueous solution (41).

-Metal ion adsorption is attributed to different mechanism of ion exchange as well as to the adsorption.
-This effect on ion adsorption can be explained, as at low metal ion/adsorbent ratios, metal ion adsorption involves more energy sites.
-As metal ion/adsorbent ratio increases, more energy sites are saturated and adsorption begins on fewer energy sites, resulting in low increasing of metal ion adsorption [41].
-About 78.83% of Pb(II) was adsorbed onto SWCNT-COOH surface after 120 min for the initial Pb(II) concentration was 5.0 mg/L. Also about 65.21% and 50.31% of Cu(II) and Cd(II) ions were adsorbed under the same conditions (time and concentration), respectively.
-Similar results have been obtained by several earlier works on ion adsorption onto CNTs [39, 42].
+Metal ion adsorption is attributed to different mechanism of ion exchange as well as to adsorption.
+This effect on ion adsorption can be explained, since at low metal ion/adsorbent ratios metal ion adsorption involves more energy sites.
+As metal ion/adsorbent ratio increases, more energy sites are saturated and adsorption begins on fewer energy sites, resulting in low increasing of metal ion adsorption (41).
+About 78.83% of Pb(II) was adsorbed onto SWCNT-COOH surface after 120 min for the initial Pb(II) concentration of 5.0 mg/L. About 65.21% and 50.31% of Cu(II) and Cd(II) ions, respectively, were adsorbed under the same conditions (time and concentration).
+Similar results have been obtained by several earlier works on ion adsorption onto CNTs (39,42).

 3.2.
-Effect of pH on ion adsorption
+Effect of pH on Ion Adsorption

 The pH of solution is an important variable governing metal ions adsorption.
-The effect of pH on the adsorption percentage of Pb(II), Cd(II) and Cu(II) ions onto SWCNT-COOH and SWCNTs surfaces were studied by varying the solution pH over the range of 2-8 using the same concentrations of ions.
+The effect of pH on the adsorption percentage of Pb(II), Cd(II) and Cu(II) ions onto SWCNT-COOH and SWCNT surfaces was studied by varying the solution pH over the range of 2-8 using the same concentrations of ions.
 In this study, sodium phosphate (0.1 mol/L), ammonium acetate (0.1 mol/L) and ammonium chloride (0.1 mol/L) were used for the adjustment of solutions pH.
-After the solubility product equilibrium constant (Ksp), of the ions, the best pH range is 2-8 for these ions [44].
-Figure 3 illustrates that for each ion, the percentage of adsorption is increased efficiently with the increase of solution pH.
-The initial concentration of each ion was 20 mg/L and T=293 K.

-Fig.3.
+Figure 3.
 The effect of pH on the percentage of adsorption of Pb(II), Cu(II) and Cd ions.
 Initial concentration of each ion, 20 mg/L; adsorbents dosage 50 mg/L and contact time, 120 min.